 This must be in terms of the number of sites, the sort of site the Method could be applied to, or the percentage of the Network Licensees system where it could be rolled-out.

-The output of the model will be applicable to the whole GB grid as the model will be designed for NESO The finding of the models and the method used to develop it may be useful for DSOs.
+The output of the model will be applicable to the whole GB grid as the model will be designed for NESO, The finding of the models and the method used to develop it may be useful for DSOs.

 Please provide an outline of the costs of rolling out the Method across GB.